 - Declutter your bedroom

-If your room is a mess, you could be at a higher risk for developing sleep problems.
+If your room is a mess, you could be at a higher risk of developing sleep problems.
 A recent study found that those surrounded by clutter were more likely to have a sleep disorder.
 When you walk into a room, what your eyes see can influence whether or not you will have a hard time falling asleep.
 Worrying about having to clean and organize your room will keep your mind active and make it difficult to calm your mind as well.

 Optimizing your sleep schedule